- Connect to CCPL

 Data Security at CCPL

 CCPL web pages have been secured and safeguarded through electronic and managerial procedures.
-Our pages are protected using Centurion Guard software, which secures any information input to our pages.
+Our computers are protected using Centurion Guard software, which secures any information and files added to our computers.

-Please use caution when inputting personal information on pages outside of the Library's web site, as we are not responsible for information disclosed on those pages.
+Please use caution when inputting personal information on websites outside of the Library's website, as we are not responsible for information disclosed on those pages.

 If you have any concerns about how your information is used, please send comments through the Contact Us page.